FrancisCrickInstitute/introduction-to-image-analysis-fiji/README.md

 **PLEASE CONTACT SARA BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH ANY OF THE ABOVE.**

 # Slides
+* "*Who is in the room?*" slide deck – [here](https://docs.google.com/presentation/d/1fPer4pxdTVaLEYpqDCgiYjetH4GLbG5TtygVU6zFrYc/edit?usp=sharing)

-All the presentation slides for the workshop are accessible will soon be accessible here.
+* All the presentation slides for the workshop will soon be accessible here.

 # Program